Video game monetization: Digital distribution

 Digital distribution or digital download is similar in practice to retail purchasing, but is different in venue.
 Instead of acquiring a game through a physical store, customers buy their games online and download the game's data directly to their devices.
 Many games sold through digital download are distributed by means of a third-party service that functions in the same way as a physical store, selling a variety of games from many different developers in one location.
 Valve's Steam is an example of digital distribution platforms for PC gaming.

 Subscription

-Subscription model is a business model where a game requires continuous, ongoing payments from customers in order to play the game.
+A subscription model is a business model where a game requires continuous, ongoing payments from customers in order to play the game.
 Games that utilize subscription often sell access in blocks of one-month increments or in multiples thereof.
 Once a subscription runs out or is canceled by a customer, their access to the game ceases or is reduced until they re-subscribe.
 This method is most often associated with games that require an online connection or services that require capital to operate on the part of the publisher or developer.
 An example of games that use subscription model is World of Warcraft.